term-extraction-project/Matcha/README.md

 * "block" = Blockchain
 * "material_sci" = Material Science

+## 3. Structure
+The repository of each domain has folders “texts” and “unique_annotation_lists”.
+The “texts” folder contains documents containing textual information about the blockchain.
+The “unique_annotation_lists” folder contains a list of manually extracted unique terms.

-## 3. Number of documents and term
+## 4. Number of documents and term
+In the blockchain domain, there are 6 document with a total of 668 terms extracted.
+In the Material Science domain there are 7 documents, total 375 terms extracted.
 | Language | Domain            | Documents | Terms |
 |----------|--------------------|-----------|-------|
 | english  | Blockchain        | 6         | 668   |